Telepractice at Autism Queensland

-Your Autism Queensland therapist will discuss how telepractice can be used to meet your/your child’s individual goals.
+Your practitioner will discuss how telepractice can be used to meet your/your child’s individual goals.
 They can help you with choosing or adapting goals to suit telepractice, if required, and will also explain the goals they can effectively support you with, relevant to their clinical expertise and scope of practice.

 Goals may include: